juribeparada/MMDVM_CM/DMR2YSF/README.md

 MMDVMHost <-> DMR2YSF <-> YSFGateway

+You can select a YSF reflector from your DMR radio, associating each radio TG with a specific YSF reflector.
+Please edit the file TG-YSFList.txt and enter only your preferred DMR ID - YSF reflector mapping list.

 This software is licenced under the GPL v2 and is intended for amateur and educational use only.
 Use of this software for commercial purposes is strictly forbidden.